-Determi- nation Resource Rationale for Determination Parcel Reviewer Resources And Issues Considered (Includes Supplemental Authorities Appendix 1 H-1790-1) Recreatio )n NP Areas of Critical Environmental Concern The are no ACEC's intersecting or proximate to the parcels Sheri Wysong 4/27/20 NP Units of the National Park Service/Nation-al Historic Trails NI Recreation Dispersed recreation may occur on the parcels, but there are no specific sites on the parcels that are of particular importance to recreationalists.
+Determi- nation Resource Rationale for Determination Parcel Reviewer Resources And Issues Considered (Includes Supplemental Authorities Appendix 1 H-1790-1) Recreation on NP Areas of Critical Environmental Concern The are no ACEC's intersecting or proximate to the parcels Sheri Wysong 4/27/20 NP Units of the National Park Service/Nation-al Historic Trails The parcels do not intersect any National Historic Trails, nor are proximate to any units of the National Park Service.
+Sheri Wysong 4/27/20 NI Recreation Dispersed recreation may occur on the parcels, but there are no specific sites on the parcels that are of particular importance to recreationalists.
 Sheri Wysong 4/27/20